kristapsdz/oconfigure/README.md

 5. compile compats.o with your sources and link with it

-**oconfigure** allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, and OmniOS (illumos).
-SunOS (Solaris 11) is partially working.
+**oconfigure** allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, DragonFlyBSD, and OmniOS (illumos).
 These systems all have their support enforced by GitHub CI actions.
 Other systems may also be supported: please let us know if they are.